dahall/TaskScheduler/README.md

 * Supports reading "custom" triggers under Win8 and later.
 * Numerous work-arounds and checks to compensate for base library shortcomings.

-The project supports a number of languages and, upon request, is ready to support others.
-The currently supported languages include: English, Spanish, Italian, French, Chinese (Simplified), German, Polish and Russian.
+The currently supported localizations include: English, Spanish, Italian, French, Chinese (Simplified), German, Polish and Russian.
+Others localizations can be added upon request, especially if you're willing to help with translations.

 The project is based on work the originator started in January 2002 with the 1.0 library that is currently hosted on [CodeProject](http://www.codeproject.com/KB/system/taskschedulerlibrary.aspx).

 ### UI Library
-There is a second library that includes localized and localizable GUI editors and a wizard for tasks which mimic the ones in Vista and later and adds optional pages for new properties.
+A second library includes localized and localizable GUI editors and a wizard for tasks which mimic the ones in Vista and later and adds optional pages for new properties.
 Following is the list of available UI controls:

 * Task editor dialog and tabbed control which mimics system editor (TaskEditDialog)
 * Task editor dialog using newer UI scheme (TaskOptionsEditor)